Flexible consumption business models has been saved

 Flexible consumption business models

-Flexible consumption calls for an entirely new business model that changes how products and services are sold and to whom.
+Flexible consumption, also known as everything-as-a-service (XaaS), calls for an entirely new business model that changes how products and services are sold and to whom.
 But before companies can transition to a pay-per-use model, they must understand their current business model from every angle–from their product portfolio to how they realize revenue.
 Companies need detailed answers to four important questions to determine how their future consumption-based business model will address customer requirements and market shifts.

 - What will we sell?

 - To whom will we sell?

 Transitioning to consumption-based models requires more than answering a few high-level questions about your business.

 Companies in the technology, media, and telecommunications (TMT) industry are undergoing profound shifts in how they sell and deliver their products and services.
 Increasingly, customers are demanding that they be able to consume offerings—from media content to technology infrastructure and enterprise software solutions—in a flexible, scalable, and secure manner.
 Customers want to be able to choose where, how, and how much they consume and pay for.

 Flexible consumption requires an entirely new business model that fundamentally alters how products and services are sold and to whom.
 Moving to a pay-per-use business model may call for changes to business capabilities, operating models, and enabling technology platforms.
 In order to make the transition from a more traditional model, executives first need to determine what this “new” business model should look like.
 It all starts with understanding where you are currently—and then determining where you need to be in order to respond best to customer requirements and market shifts.